 If you’re looking for accommodation, check out Rothiemurchus Camp and Caravan Park on our campsite finder.

-Situated alongside the magnificent Menai Straits with fantastic coastal views of Caenarfon Castle and Snowdon is Anglesey Riding Centre.
+Situated alongside the magnificent Menai Straits with fantastic coastal views of Caernarfon Castle and Snowdon is Anglesey Riding Centre.
 If you’re looking to ride a horse for the first time, this is the perfect place to do it.
-Adults and children can learn how to ride in private 5 mile bridleways.
+Adults and children can learn how to ride in private 5-mile bridleways.
 Experienced riders can also find plenty to challenge them here too if they’re looking for a new adventure.

 If you’re looking for somewhere to stay close by, check out Fron Caravan and Camping Park on our campsite finder.

 Running from Winchester to the cliffs of Eastbourne the South Downs Way is a 100-mile challenge ready for you to tackle.
 Whether you’re looking for a gentle trot by a country lane or a long hack on to the Downs it’s a fantastic riding experience.
 There are long routes that can keep you off the road for hours or even potentially days.
 If you’re looking for a test, then this trail certainly provides that particularly higher up.
 It’ll be worth the effort as you’ll be rewarded with superb views and stunning countryside if you don’t mind the hill work.
 You’ll find plenty of scenic villages, wildlife and pubs along the way should you wish to stop and explore or have a drink.
 There are a series of water taps and troughs on the route should your horse become thirsty.

 If you’re bringing your own horse, there are horsebox friendly car parks that will provide you access to the South Downs way but you’ll need to check which ones allow this before you arrive.